-Note 19.
+Note 20.
 Litigation

-Enoxaparin Patent Litigation
+Momenta/Sandoz Enoxaparin Patent and Antitrust Litigation

-In September 2011, Momenta Pharmaceuticals, Inc., or Momenta, a Boston based pharmaceutical company, and Sandoz Inc., or Sandoz, the generic division of Novartis, initiated litigation against the Company for alleged patent infringement of two patents related to testing methods for batch release of enoxaparin, which the Company refers to as the "'886 patent" and the "'466 patent."
-The lawsuit was filed in the United States District Court for the District of Massachusetts, or the Massachusetts District Court.
-In October 2011, the Massachusetts District Court issued a preliminary injunction barring the Company from selling its generic enoxaparin product and also requiring Momenta and Sandoz to post a \$100.1 million bond.
-The preliminary injunction was stayed by the United States Court of Appeals for the Federal Circuit, or the Federal Circuit, in January 2012, and reversed by the Federal Circuit in August 2012.
+In September 2011, Momenta Pharmaceuticals, Inc., or Momenta, a Boston based pharmaceutical company, and Sandoz Inc., or Sandoz, the generic division of Novartis, initiated litigation against the Company for alleged patent infringement of two patents related to testing methods for batch release of enoxaparin, which the Company refers to as the "886 patent" and the "466 patent."

+On September 17, 2015, the Company initiated an antitrust lawsuit by filing a complaint in the California District Court against Momenta and Sandoz.
+This lawsuit was subsequently transferred to the Massachusetts District Court.